 1) To provide the best, concise, detailed advice on growing organic vegetables, fruits and herbs in the Midwest.

-Let me be honest: There is an overwhelming load of gardening advice on the internet that is wacky, unsustainable, and destructive to our planet – and a lot of it is just wrong!
+Let me be honest: There is an overwhelming load of gardening advice on the internet that is wacky, unsustainable, and destructive to our planet – and a lot of it is wrong.
 How do we sort through the junk?
 I want to put an end to all the confusion that prevented me from knowing how, when and where to start.
-All the information related to organic gardening in this blog is compiled from my own real life experiences growing over 150 unique spaces (including urban farms, backyards and school gardens) and helping grow tens of thousands of pounds of organic food from Michigan to Wisconsin.
-Credit to other sources will always be given where credit is due.
+All the information related to organic gardening in this blog is compiled from my own real life experiences growing over 150 unique gardens and farms (including urban farms, backyards, rooftops and school gardens) and helping grow tens of thousands of pounds of organic food from Michigan to Wisconsin.

 2) To encourage new organic gardeners to break through their fears (yes, fears!
 It’s okay to have those!) and just start gardening.